 Self-publishing takes work, and even money, but it can be rewarding — personally, professionally and even financially.
 Let’s take a look at the potential rewards and then at the work and potential costs involved in self-publishing a book

 If you want to publish a book for friends and family, then self-publishing is the way to go.
-This can be personally rewarding and doesn’t have to cost you an arm and a leg to have a bunch of books printed and shipped to you that you can give to friends and family.
+This can be personally rewarding and doesn’t have to cost you an arm and a leg to have a bunch of books printed that you can give to friends and family.
 (Although see below for work and costs associated with getting the book ready for self-publication.)
-Using companies like CreateSpace or Lulu will let you do this.
-You can have the books shipped to you or directly to the people to whom you want to give books.
+Using companies like Amazon’s KDP or Lulu will let you do this.
+You can have the books shipped to you for distribution or directly to the people to whom you want to give books.
 You can, if so inclined, even sell direct to the public via the sites or through the sites via Amazon.
-But you don’t have to if getting the books into the hands of particular people is all you want to do.
+But you don’t have to sell your book if getting it into the hands of particular people is all you want to do.

-If books sales are part of what you want, then consider Ingram Spark as that will get your book into wider distribution.
-Of course if you want electronic versions of your book available, you can use Kindle Direct Publishing (KDP) and Kobo Writing Life.
+If books sales are part of what you want, then consider Ingram Spark or its sister site, Lightning Source (for small presses) as that will get your book into wider distribution.
+Of course if you want electronic versions of your book available, you can use Amazon’s KDP, Kobo Writing Life or Draft2Digital.
 KDP makes your Kindle electronic book (ebook) available through Amazon; Kobo Writing Life makes your epub ebook available through Kobo and Chapters.ca in Canada.
+Draft2Digital creates ebuts, Kindle files and PDFs.

 Self-publishing a book can help you professionally.
 Do you conduct workshops, seminars or webinars?
 Do you teach?
 Do you do public speaking, or do you want to?
 Having a book on a particular topic can enhance your credibility and professional profile and help you obtain more speaking or teaching engagements.
 Of course, you can sell books at events too, so having a book can also enhance your income.
 While this applies to authors of non-fiction work, fiction writers can also benefit from self-publishing as it can lead to readings or speaking at conferences.

-Want print only?
-Look at Ingram Spark and CreateSpace.
 Want to make an ebook available?
-Look at KDP to get a Kindle in Amazon and Kobo Writing Life to sell epubs from Kobo and Chapters.
+Look at Amazon’s KDP to get a Kindle in Amazon and Kobo Writing Life to sell epubs from Kobo and Chapters.
 You may also want to look at other ebook distribution channels such as Nook (Barnes & Noble) and the iBookstore (Apple) or aggregate distributors like Lulu or Smashwords.

 The big question is: Can you do the formatting yourself or do you need to hire someone to do it?
 That brings us to potential costs…